 Deadliest States for Adults and Teen Drivers

-An estimated 42,915 people were killed in a fatal motor vehicle accident in 2021.
-This was 10% higher when compared to 2020, which had 38,824 car accident deaths.
+An estimated 40,990 people were killed in a fatal motor vehicle accident in 2023.
+This was 3.6% lower when compared to 2022, which had 42,514 car accident deaths.
 Statistics show that some areas in the United States are deadlier than others.

 Car accidents are one of the leading causes of death for adults and teens.
 For teens, however, driving has resulted to be far more deadly.
 Fatal car accidents are the leading cause of death for teens in the U.S. with 1 in 3 teen deaths being a result of a car accident.